harvesthill/reddit-wiki-archive/steroids/sides/hypertrophic_cariomyopathy.md

 [This trial showed improvements with 200mg/day](http://www.sciencedirect.com/science/article/pii/S009829979700006X) and even showed a reduce in septal thickness:

-&gt; The mean interventricular septal thickness improved significantly from 1.51±0.17 cm to 1.14±0.13 cm, a 24% reduction (P &lt; 0.002).
-The mean posterior wall thickness improved significantly from 1.37±0.13 cm to 1.01±0.15 cm, a 26% reduction (P&lt;0.005).
-Mitral valve inflow slope by pulsed wave Doppler (EF slope) showed a non-significant trend towards improvement, 1.55±0.49 m/sec2 to 2.58±1.18 m/sec2 (P&lt;0.08).
+> The mean interventricular septal thickness improved significantly from 1.51±0.17 cm to 1.14±0.13 cm, a 24% reduction (P < 0.002).
+The mean posterior wall thickness improved significantly from 1.37±0.13 cm to 1.01±0.15 cm, a 26% reduction (P<0.005).
+Mitral valve inflow slope by pulsed wave Doppler (EF slope) showed a non-significant trend towards improvement, 1.55±0.49 m/sec2 to 2.58±1.18 m/sec2 (P<0.08).

 (13-15mm is the "danger zone" and 15mm+ = pathology)